studieresan/formstorm/README.md

 Slack and web app for filling out event forms in Studs.

+Features:
+* Answer pre and post forms.
+* Get reminders.
+* Add subtitutes that receive the forms instead of the default member.
+* Web UI for managing events.
+* Slack integration.

 ## Usage

 You must have nodejs and npm installed.
-As SQLite is used as database, no SQL server setup is required.
-Instead, the whole DB is stored in a file.

 1. Follow the Slack Workspace preparations (see below)
 2. Create the Slack app on api.slack.com (see below)